NCAR/python-tutorial/source/tutorials/yourfirst.rst

 In this section you will compute wind chill index by writing your first function and learning about basic math operators.

+Here is a video recording of from the live tutorial covering "Writing Functions":

+.. youtube:: BerEf_3CsL8
+   :height: 315
+   :width: 560
+   :align: center

+..

 .. seealso::

-   You can watch a `video recording of "Writing Functions" <https://youtu.be/BerEf_3CsL8>`_ online, and we have a write-up of the `question and answer session following this section, as well <https://ncar.github.io/xdev/posts/python-tutorial-faq-part-3/>`_.
+   `Question and Answers from the live "Writing Functions" tutorial <https://ncar.github.io/xdev/posts/python-tutorial-faq-part-3/>`_.

 ..